torvalds/linux/Documentation/admin-guide/xfs.rst

 	to the file.
 Specifying a fixed ``allocsize`` value turns off the dynamic behaviour.

-  attr2 or noattr2
-	The options enable/disable an "opportunistic" improvement to be made in the way inline extended attributes are stored on-disk.
-When the new form is used for the first time when ``attr2`` is selected (either when setting or removing extended attributes) the on-disk superblock feature bit field will be updated to reflect this format being in use.

-	The default behaviour is determined by the on-disk feature bit indicating that ``attr2`` behaviour is active.
-If either mount option is set, then that becomes the new default used by the filesystem.

-	CRC enabled filesystems always use the ``attr2`` format, and so will reject the ``noattr2`` mount option if it is set.

   discard or nodiscard (default)
 	Enable/disable the issuing of commands to let the block device reclaim space freed by the filesystem.
 This is